Employee profile: Wayne BrunsPublished by emzabinski on Mon, 2013-11-18 13:55

 “My favorite hobby is golf,” Wayne added, “even though I’m not very good.”
 Wayne is modest; he will play two or three times weekly all summer long and is a tough competitor.

 Wayne is the middle child in a family of seven, which “explains a lot,” he’ll tell you.
 One of the hobbies few people know he enjoys is scuba diving, and in fact he is a certified diver.
 Most of the cool dives he’s done have been in the Caribbean off the eastern coast of Mexico or around Jamaica.

 Wayne loves living in northern Minnesota, and he enjoys his work even more.
 “I like the variety in the businesses I work with.
 From painting mining equipment to learning about how lubrication systems keep huge draglines operating in North Dakota’s coal fields, I am exposed to many businesses.
 It’s great.”

-Wayne's family includes daughter Morgan, Gerri and Tyler.
+Wayne's family includes daughter Morgan (at her 2013 high school graduation), Gerri and Tyler.
 Wayne's business banking activity has allowed him to tour various job sites, includes this North Dakota coal dragline (above, right).
 The mine where this dragline operates is a customer of Industrial Lubricant Company.
-This equipment weighs 13 million pounds; has engines that generate 12,000 horsepowers; and stands 17 stories high.
 The dragline shovel capacity is 124 cubic yards, enough to hold four Chevy suburbans or 1.5 million golf balls.
-Below, a view from inside the control room and inside the "innards" of the equipment.